rashid-islam/homepage/_pages/about.md

 I was an intern in the wavelet development team at [MathWorks Inc.](https://www.mathworks.com/), Natick, MA for Summer, 2019.
 Prior to joining UMBC as a graduate student, I worked in [Huawei Technologies (Bangladesh) Ltd.](https://www.huawei.com/en/corporate-information/) as a Core Network Engineer.
 Before that, I received my M.Sc. in Electrical Engineering, and B.Sc. in Applied Physics, Electronics and Communication Engineering at [University of Dhaka, Bangladesh](https://www.du.ac.bd/).

 # Research Interests
-My research interests lie in the general area of artificial intelligence (AI) / machine learning (ML), particularly in the area of AI/ML Fairness and Ethics.
-It is now well understood that AI/ML systems, trained on data without due care, often exhibit unfair and discriminatory behavior against certain demographic groups.
-This phenomenon can have harmful consequences in a variety of AI-automated tasks including college admissions, financial and housing approvals, bail and sentencing decisions, job hiring, and the prioritization of healthcare services.
-My research is focused on building socially conscious statistical methods for modeling, measuring, and correcting unfairness or implicit bias in machine learning algorithms.
+My research interests are in the broader field of artificial intelligence (AI) and machine learning (ML), particularly in the area of AI/ML Fairness and Ethics.
+It is now well understood that AI/ML systems frequently behave unfairly and discriminatorily toward specific demographic groups when trained on data without the proper attention.
+Various AI-automated tasks may suffer negative societal effects as a result of this phenomena.
+My research is focused on building socially responsible machine learning methods by modeling, measuring, and correcting unfairness or implicit bias.

 # Recent News
 * I've won [**2021 PhD Student Research Award (1st Place)**](https://my3.my.umbc.edu/groups/infosystems/posts/101957) from the Department of Information Systems, UMBC with research topic Debiasing Career Recommendations with Neural Fair Collaborative Filtering.